-This grant competition is for international graduate students enrolled at the Schulich School of Music.
+This grant competition is for international graduate students enrolled full-time in a degree program at the Schulich School of Music.

 Awards and date to be distributed

 The following awards may not be conferred each year, depending on the qualifying proposals received:

 - 1 Music Research award of $5,000.

 - Be currently enrolled full-time in a doctoral or master’s level studies in Music Performance or Music Research at the Schulich School of Music;